Major highways in the UAE you should know about

 What is the toll system in Abu Dhabi?

 An important thing to remember, however, is that road names in the UAE can change.
 The best practice to avoid any setbacks is to remember their numbers.
-All major highways in the UAE have the prefix ‘E’ and a corresponding number – that number remains the same and makes it easier for you to traverse around.
+All major highways in the UAE have the prefix ‘E’ and a corresponding number – that number remains the same, which makes it easier for you to travel around.